gjimmyq/C-H-Film-Productions/README.md

 ## Data Understanding and Analysis

-Data sources are listed below adn beneath each, the type of data included.
+Data sources are listed below and beneath each, the type of data included.

 https://www.imdb.com/
 - people in industry
 - movies info and productions details
 - audience ratings
+- NOTE: "im.db" file must be unzipped from "im.db.zip" in the "data" folder prior to running script

 https://www.boxofficemojo.com/
 - movie info